aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ## Terminology

-Feature flags are used to modify a system behaviour without having to change their code.
-These flags can be static or dynamic.
+Feature flags are used to modify behaviour without changing the application's code.
+These flags can be **static** or **dynamic**.

-**Static feature flags** are commonly used for long-lived behaviours that will rarely change, for example `TRACER_ENABLED=True`.
-These are better suited for [Parameters utility](parameters.md).
+**Static flags**.
+Indicates something is simply `on` or `off`, for example `TRACER_ENABLED=True`.

-**Dynamic feature flags** are typically used for experiments where you'd want to enable a feature for a limited set of customers, for example A/B testing and Canary releases.
-These are better suited for this utility, as you can create multiple conditions on whether a feature flag should be `True` or `False`.
+**Dynamic flags**.
+Indicates something can have varying states, for example enable a premium feature for customer X not Y.

-That being said, be mindful that feature flags can increase your application complexity over time if you're not careful;
+!!! tip "You can use [Parameters utility](parameters.md) for static flags while this utility can do both static and dynamic feature flags."

-use them sparingly.
+!!! warning "Be mindful that feature flags can increase the complexity of your application over time; use them sparingly."

 If you want to learn more about feature flags, their variations and trade-offs, check these articles: